Archives Directory for the History of Collecting in America

 Call Number: Ms. Coll.
 111

-extent11 items (11 leaves).
+extent11 items (11 leaves)

 formatsCorrespondence

-accessContact repository for restrictions and policies.
+accessContact the repository for access and restrictions.

-record sourcehttp://www.franklin.library.upenn.edu
+record linkhttps://findingaids.library.upenn.edu/records/UPENN_RBML_PUSP.MS.COLL.111

 acquisition informationContained in: Henry Charles Lea Papers, ca. 1830-1935.
 Folder 730.